Sri Samarth Ramdas’s first established Sri Maruti murti

 Sri Samarth Ramdas

 Sri Narayanan the second son of couple Sri Suryaji Panth and Ranubai in the Jampa kshetra later came to be known as Sri Samarth Ramdas preached universal love and greatness of Sri Ramanama.
-Kindly read the short biography of this saint in the ‘Sri Hanumath Devotees’ section.
+Kindly read the short biography of this saint in the Sri Hanumath Devotees section.

 Sri Narayan’s wedding

 Mangalashtakam [eight] slokas were recited and at the end of each sloka ‘Sulakne savadhana’ was pronounced.
-Up to seventh sloka things went as usual, but when the eighth Sloka of Mangalashtakam was recited and the screen was lifted, to the surprise of the people gathered around Bridegroom Sri Narayanan was not be found.
-He had left the venue without anybody noticing, climbed the tree outside the venue and jumped into the stream flowing.
-Swam along the river and after few miles started taking the route as directed by his mind.
+Up to the seventh sloka things went as usual, but when the eighth Sloka of Mangalashtakam was recited and the screen was lifted, to the surprise of the people gathered around Bridegroom Sri Narayanan was not found.
+He had left the venue without anybody noticing, climbed the tree outside the venue, and jumped into the stream flowing.
+Swam along the river and after a few miles started taking the route as directed by his mind.

 Sri Ramdas